 The case is McCoy v.
 Louisiana, 16-8255.

-James Dimeas is a nationally-recognized, award-winning, criminal defense attorney.
+James Dimeas is a nationally-recognized, award-winning, criminal defense attorney with over-27 years of experience handling Drug cases throughout Chicago, Cook County, DuPage County, Kane County, and Lake County.
+Attorney and Practice Magazine gave James Dimeas the “Top 10 Criminal Defense Attorney Award for Illinois.”
+The National Academy of Criminal Defense Attorneys gave James Dimeas the “Top 10 Attorney Award for the State of Illinois”.
 Recently, the American Society of Legal Advocates named James Dimeas a “Top 100 Criminal Defense Lawyer In the State of Illinois For the Year 2018.”
-James Dimeas has been named a “Best Criminal Defense Lawyer in Chicago” by Expertise and a “Best DUI Attorney.”
-The American Institute of Criminal Law Attorneys have named James Dimeas a “10 Best Attorney for Client Satisfaction.”
+James Dimeas was named a “Best Criminal Defense Lawyer in Chicago” by Expertise and a “Best DUI Attorney.”
+The American Institute of Criminal Law Attorneys named James Dimeas a “10 Best Attorney for Client Satisfaction.”
 The National Trial Lawyers have named James Dimeas a “Top 100 Criminal Defense Trial Lawyer.”
 AVVO rates James Dimeas as “Superb”, the highest rating possible for any criminal defense lawyer in the United States.

 If your are facing criminal charges, you can contact James Dimeas anytime for a free and confidential consultation.
-You can always talk to James Dimeas by calling him at 847-807-7405.
+You can always speak to James Dimeas personally by calling him at 847-807-7405.